-This beach is sightly more developed than our number one, Wai Chaek Beach.
-There are a handful of basic bungalows with shared bathrooms (200-300 baht per night) and you’ll find a great restaurant for the necessary fruit shakes and plates of fried rice.
+This beach is slightly more developed than our number one, Wai Chaek Beach.
+There are a handful of basic bungalows with shared bathrooms (200-300 baht per night), and you’ll find an excellent restaurant for the necessary fruit shakes and plates of fried rice.
 Ideal to satisfy cravings between tanning sessions!

 4. Kai Bae Beach